 The National Museum of Korea is the most representative and extensive museum in Korea.
-More than 12,044 of those pieces are always on display in our six permanent exhibition sections, where visitors can examine numerous national treasures of Korea, including Pensive Bodhisattva (Korean National Treasure #78 or #83), Goryeo Celadon Openwork Burner (#95), Ten-Story Pagoda from Gyeongcheonsa Temple Site (#86), and Gold Crown from Silla (#191).
+More than 12,044 of those pieces are always on display in our six permanent exhibition sections, where visitors can examine numerous national treasures of Korea, including Pensive Bodhisattva (Korean National Treasure No.78 or No.83), Goryeo Celadon Openwork Burner (No.95), Ten-Story Pagoda from Gyeongcheonsa Site (No.86), and Gold Crown from Silla (No.191).

 The Asian Arts Section displays a multitude of artwork and cultural objects that reflect the universal aspects of Asian culture while simultaneously representing the unique characteristics of each country.